Madd Fari Rules in Tajweed: Extended Elongation Guide

 Timing Practice Tips

-• Recording: Compare with expert reciters
+• Recording: Compare with experienced reciters and adjust your timing slowly

 Articulation and Pronunciation